chew-z/Eumenes/README.md

   -c COUNTRY_STORE, --country_store COUNTRY_STORE
                         iTunes store front [country] used for adding tracks (default: JP)
-  --csv                 If False don't save Spotify playlist as csv (default:
+  --csv                 If False don't save Spotify playlist as csv.
+You need
-                        True)
-  --xml                 If False don't create XML with iTunes playlist
+                        this csv so it only makes sense if you process same playlist for a second time. (default: True) --xml                 If False don't create XML with iTunes playlist (default: True)
-                        (default: True)
   --am                  If False skip adding tracks to iTunes (default: True) -e ERROR, --error ERROR
+                        Error margin.
 Time-lexical distance between tracks to be considered insignificant.
-This one should be rather small because even if --auto option (see --auto) is False very similar tracks will be still selected without asking user. (default: 0.11)
-  -a, --auto            If True accept best matching tracks without user
-                        intervention even if they at certain time-lexical distance (see --threshold).
+This should be rather small because even if --auto option (see --auto) is False very close tracks will be still selected without asking user. (default: 0.11) -a, --auto            If True accept best matching tracks without user intervention even if they at certain time-lexical distance (see --threshold).
 Time-lexical = similar